TimScherr/BeadNet-v2/README.md

 # ![](doc/logo.png)

 BeadNet v2 is a deep learning-based tool for particle detection, e.g., fluorescent latex beads.
 The workflow covers training data creation, model training, model evaluation, and the application of trained models.
 OMERO is used for a comprehensive data management.
 So far, 2D and 2D+t data are supported.
-For 3D data, maximum intensity projects are used.
+For 3D data, maximum intensity projections are used.

 ![](doc/example.png)